vdayanand/Jill.jl/README.md

   - `install`: Install an existing package.

 ### Installation
-   To use Jill, make sure you have it installed.
+   1. To use Jill, make sure you have it installed.
 You can install it using your favorite Julia package manager.
 For example, with Julia's built-in package manager:

    ```bash
    julia -e 'using Pkg; Pkg.add("Jill"); using Jill;Jill.install(dirname(dirname(Base.find_package("Jill))))'
    ```
+   2. Add `~/.julia/bin` directory to the PATH variable
 ### Create a new package

    To create a new package, use the following command: